Frequently Asked Questions

 How do I go about getting SNAP?

-First, if you want to find out if you may be eligible to receive SNAP, you may want to use the SNAP pre-screening tool myBenefits.ny.gov.
+If you want to find out if you may be eligible to receive SNAP, visit myBenefits.ny.gov and click on Am I Eligible? to use the SNAP pre-screening eligibility tool.
 Please note: This pre-screening tool is not an application for SNAP.

 In order to apply for SNAP, you need to file an electronic or paper application with your local county Department of Social Services, or, if you live in one of the five boroughs of New York City, with your local SNAP Center.